MAPS™ INAP Emulator

 Over successfully established call, traffic can be generated.
 MAPS™ ANSI INAP ATM internally uses AAL5 Traffic Generator for traffic generation.
 Various traffic types like Tone, Digits and File playback are supported.

 The AAL5 traffic simulation supports the following actions:

 - Transmitting Voice Files

 - Transmitting DTMF, MF Digits, and other Tones and Dual Tones

 - Monitoring Single and Dual Tones, DTMF, and MF digits

-MAPS™ supports Command Line Interface (CLI) and when configured as server-side application enables remote controlling of the application through multiple command-line based clients including TCL, Python, VBScript, Java, and .Net, using MAPS™ client-server architecture (requires additional license).
+MAPS™ supports Command Line Interface (CLI) and when configured as server-side application enables remote controlling of the application through multiple command-line based clients including Python, Java, TCL and others, using MAPS™ client-server architecture (requires additional license).

 GL also provides an independent GUI based SS7 protocol analyzers (optional application – XX120) and SIGTRAN Analyzer for online capture and decode of the signaling in real-time both during tests and as a stand-alone tracer for live systems.

 - Provides fault insertion, and erroneous call flows testing capability